 Lifestyles over 50 Finance & Money

 As the frozen ground relinquishes its grip on budding tulips, we take note of the regeneration around us.
-Spring represents a rebirth and renewed vitality and stimulates a re-assessment of our lives.
-For some this is manifested in a physical sense with purging of clutter and spring-cleaning, for others it is the planning of activities and goals during the summer months.
-I would challenge readers to ask themselves a more fundamental question about their home – is this where I need to be?
-Below are five considerations to help you:
+Spring represents rebirth and renewed vitality and stimulates a reassessment of our lives.
+For some this is manifested in a physical sense with the purging of clutter and spring cleaning, for others, it is the planning of activities and goals during the summer months.
+I would challenge readers to ask themselves a more fundamental question about their home: "Is this where I need to be?"
+Following are five considerations to help you.

-Lifestyle – As we transition through seasons of life things can change dramatically.
+Lifestyle – As we transition through seasons of life, things can change dramatically.
 This includes our career, activities, finances, those who live with us, and what we need in a house.
 Many argue that a home can be made anywhere as long as they have a comfortable house.
 I would agree and ask you if your house accommodates your lifestyle.
-Do you pay additional real estate taxes or to heat rooms that you seldom use?
+Do you pay additional real estate taxes or pay to heat rooms that you seldom use?
+Or could a Senior Living option be better for you?
 It may be time to downsize.

 Location – At one point in time we bought our home in a specific location for specific reasons.
 Are those reasons still valid?
 Many are now retired and do not need to live close to work, but prefer to live close to grandchildren and family.
 Others want to move south, rid themselves of yard work or move to an area more conducive to their lifestyle.

 Budget – Even if your house is paid off you can potentially save money on a new home.
 Whether you downsize or move to a more affordable area there are many options to free up your budget for higher priorities.

 Mobility and Health – When you moved in your home you were obviously younger, and maybe healthier.
 There is no sense in doing stairs if they present a challenge to you or pose a risk for a fall.
 Falling can be a very expensive accident.